 We explored how to use MVs from video streams for SLAPSE for a mobile robot equipped with a single camera.
 Using MVs in the MPEG-2 protocol as an example, we established the MV noise models to capture the observation error.
 We formulated the SLAPSE problem and studied how to extract planes from MVs using planar homography filtering.
 We then developed an extended Kalman filter (EKF) based approach with planes and robot motion as state variables.
 We implemented our algorithm using C/C++ on a PC platform, and tested the algorithm in physical experiments in two sites.
 The results showed that the system is capable of performing robot localization and plane mapping with a relative trajectory error of less than 5.1%.

 In the future, we plan to utilize the MVs in the plane at infinity for rotation estimation.
 We can also detect moving obstacles by group MVs with similar motion.
+The entire system can be merged under an interactive multi-model (IMM) EKF to improve results and provide a comprehensive navigation solution.
+Local bundle adjustment can be embedded as a post-processing step to improve plane estimation accuracy.
+We will also include the plane segmentation through the reprojection of MBs.
 Also, the MVs can be combined with feature-based approaches and/or other sensors to form hybrid methods.